Kozhikode International Airport: Reinstatement of wide-body aircraft operations

 As advocated by various Malayali associations like KMCC, MCC and MDF and others, Gulf Malayalis, political parties, Kerala State Government and MPs from Malabar region, on 9 August 2018, DGCA gave approval for resuming wide-body aircraft (Code E category) operations from Calicut International Airport.
 In the beginning, Saudia has been given permission to start nonstop flights to Jeddah and Riyadh using Boeing 777-200LR and Airbus A330-300.
 After three and a half years, the wide-body aircraft (Airbus 330-300) of Saudi Arabian Airlines from Jeddah landed at Calicut International Airport at 11:04 (IST) on 5 December 2018.
 It flew back to Jeddah on the same day at 13:19 (IST).
 Saudia has also resumed its services to Riyadh from Calicut in December 2018.
 On 5 July 2019, Saudi Arabian Airlines flew with the Boeing 777-300ER and Airbus A330-300 to CCJ.
 DGCA gave approval for wide-body aircraft operations of Air India from Calicut International Airport using Boeing 747-400, Boeing 777-200LR, Boeing 777-300ER, and Boeing 787-8 Dreamliner.
 Emirates also secured approval from DGCA to operate Boeing 777-200LR and 777-300ER from Calicut.
-Air India already resumed its service with Boeing 747-400 Jumbo aircraft and with Boeing 777-300 ER aircraft.

 On 7 August 2020, Air India Express Flight 1344, a COVID-19 repatriation flight on the Dubai-Kozhikode route, overran the tabletop runway upon landing in bad weather and crashed into the runway slope, killing 21 passengers.
-As a result, no wide-body aircraft has permission to fly to Kozhikode Airport, and as of 7 July 2022, runway renovation is in progress.
-It was reported that wide-body airlines like Emirates had ceased flying to Kozhikode Airport due to the unsafety of the runway and the airport.
-Only low-cost airlines like SpiceJet and Air India Express are now flying to Kozhikode Airport, since they have narrow-body fleet that can land safely on the tabletop runway.
+As a result, wide-body aircraft are no longer permitted to fly to Kozhikode Airport, and as of 7 July 2022, runway renovation is in progress.